calyxir/calyx/docs/running-calyx/fud2/low-level-rhai.md

 The op uses the setup functions `<setup1>, <setup2>, ..` to create vars and rules, and the `<emit function>` to produce commands.

-A setup function is simply a function that takes in an emitter.
+A "setup" function is simply a function that takes in an emitter.
+It usually calls functions that [create variables](#creating-variables) and [define rules](#defining-rules).

-The emit function would have the following declaration:
+The "builder" function would have the following declaration:
 ```
 |e, input, output| { ... }
 ```
 where `e` is an emitter, and `input` and `output` are strings containing the filenames of the input and output of the operation.
+It usually calls functions that [build commands](#building-commands).

 ### Emitter API